-If you’ve never made a puff pastry tart, you’re missing out on one of life’s easy peasy entertaining secrets.
+If you’ve never made a puff pastry savory tart, you’re missing out on one of life’s easy entertaining secrets.

-- they’re really versatile.
-Serve small squares of puff pastry tart as an easy appetizer, take them along to a party, or serve them as a simple lunch for yourselves or guests.
+- quite versatile.
+Serve squares of puff pastry tomato tart as an easy appetizer, pack them cold in lunch boxes, or serve them as a simple meal for yourselves or guests.

-- you can vary the toppings depending on what you have or what you like.
+- easy to vary depending on what you have or what you like.
 Don’t have ricotta?
 Just spread with cream cheese or pesto.
 Vegetarian?
 Just leave off the prosciutto!

 About the ingredients